Powerlearnproject/se-day1-assignment-julisunkan/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

 1. Requirements: Gathering and documenting user needs and system requirements.
-2. Design: Creating high-level and detailed designs of the software architecture and user interface
+2. Design: Creating high-level and detailed designs of the software architecture and user interface.
 3. Implementation: Writing code and building the software according to the design specifications.
 4. Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
 5. Deployment: Releasing the software to users or customers.